Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur

 - Move window.location.fragmentDirective: The window.location.fragmentDirective property has been moved to document.fragmentDirective.
 This is a change to the text fragments feature.

-The <fieldset> element now supports ‘inline-grid’, ‘grid’, ‘inline-flex’, and ‘flex’ keywords for the CSS ‘display’ property.
+- New Display Values for the <fieldset> Element: The <fieldset> element now supports ‘inline-grid’, ‘grid’, ‘inline-flex’, and ‘flex’ keywords for the CSS ‘display’ property.

 - ParentNode.replaceChildren() Method: Adds a method to replace all children of the ParentNode with the passed-in nodes.